Keep up to date with the latest employment law developments and proposed future changes

 UK employment law originates in three places: in Parliament through the legislative process, in the courts through judicial decisions and in European Union institutions.

-This members-only factsheet looks at the process of making UK legislation.
+This factsheet for CIPD members looks at the process of making UK legislation.

 Acts of Parliament are sources of primary legislation in which the key principles of the law are set out.
 Important acts relating to employment law include the Employment Rights Act 1996, the Employment Act 2002, the Equality Act 2010, the Enterprise and Regulatory Reform Act 2013 and more recently the Trade Union Act 2016.